locoframework/loco-js-model/README.md

 # 🤝 Dependencies

 🎊 Loco-JS-Model has no dependencies. 🎉

 Although, [class properties transform](https://babeljs.io/docs/plugins/transform-class-properties/) Babel plugin may be helpful to support static class properties, which are useful in defining models.

+Loco-JS-Model uses Promises so remember to **polyfill** them❗️

 # ⚙️ Configuration